 The San Luis Obispo Superior Court does not provide court reporters in civil matters.
-If you want your matter reported, you must hire a court reporter privately.
-Contact Supervising Court Reporter Anna-Marie Hernandez at 781-1132 if you need a list of private reporters.
+Reporters are provided for the Domestic Violence calendars heard in the San Luis Obispo Branch of the Superior Court and no other family matter case types.
+If you wish your matter reported, you must hire a court reporter privately.
+Call (805) 788-3454 with any questions or to request a list of private reporters.

 Official court reporters for San Luis Obispo County Superior Court provide the verbatim record of court proceedings in felony criminal and juvenile delinquency and dependency cases as provided by statute and/or local rule.
 Please refer to the court reporter coverage link above for information regarding court reporter coverage in family law and civil matters.